-The Food and Drug Administration approved the first qualified health claim for nuts that states: "Scientific evidence suggests but does not prove that eating 1.5 ounces of most nuts, such as almonds, as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease".
+The U.S. Food and Drug Administration approved the first qualified health claim for nuts that states: "Scientific evidence suggests but does not prove that eating 1.5 ounces of most nuts, such as almonds, as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease".
 Research studies supporting the heart heatlh benefits of almonds were among the strongest submitted for the claim.

 Researchers have determined that nuts - used in moderation - can make beneficial contributions to a healthful diet.
 Nuts provide many of the same nutrients as other protein sources, like meat and poultry, but without the saturated fat.